-It was in 1970 that I began drawing the human figure from live models, first in classes and then at open drawing sessions.
-Many artists may leave drawing from life behind after a certain point in their education or artistic practice, but others continue to attend regularly or make working with models part of being an artist.
-This has been my practice for fifty years.
-I have explored other forms and approaches to art, but always return to the spontaneity of drawing, and the challenge of capturing a human connection.
+In 1971 I began drawing the human figure from live models, first in classes and then at open drawing sessions.
+Many artists leave drawing from life behind after a certain point in their education or artistic practice, but others continue to draw regularly or make working with models a central part of being an artist.
+This has been my practice for more than fifty years.
+I have explored other forms and approaches to art, but always return to the spontaneity of drawing, and the variety of human forms and poses.
 Figure drawing is one of the few artistic activities that is a true collaboration, dependent upon the creativity of those willing to model.
 Many art models are visual artists themselves or performing artists such as dancers and actors.
 Whatever the initial motivation, models who continue generally find in modeling an expression of value in their physical being that is not offered by any other social situation.
-The creation of artworks from live drawing sessions is only possible because of the empathy that exists between people.
-In the 1980s I began to do figure photography also, while maintaining the same artistic process.
+The creation of artworks from live drawing sessions is only possible because of the empathy that exists between model and artist.